We urgently need funding – Surgical Team

 The Team of Hope, a community-based Non-Governmental Organisation (NGO) at Sandema, has appealed to individuals, philanthropists and organisations for support to perform its annual free surgical operations for the poor in the Builsa area, Upper East Region.

-The NGO, made up of health professionals and founded in 2015, has for the past seven years offered free surgical services to people, who cannot afford such services.
+The NGO, made up of health professionals, and founded in 2015, has for the past seven years offered free surgical services to the people, who cannot afford such services.

 “People are benefiting, so let us see how we can help sponsor the team’s activities.
 For sponsorship and funding, we need it badly to help serve our people better,” Dr Akinkang, the Lead Doctor of the team, said.